-Ever since LASIK became a viable option for improving eyesight without glasses or contact lenses in 1992.
+LASIK became a viable option for improving eyesight without glasses or contact lenses in 1992.
 Since then, over 28 million LASIK surgeries have been performed.
 However, big numbers don’t always mean best results.
-Today, it seems like more and more people are opting to get surgery on their eyes instead of first exploring natural alternatives such as improved nutrition and eye vitamins.
+Today, it seems like more and more people are opting to get surgery on their eyes instead of first exploring natural alternatives, like improved nutrition and eye vitamins.
 The problem is, with the rising number of surgeries, there are also more cases of long-term damage being done.
 People just don’t always know about the potential risks that come with LASIK.

 We have become a world that is more concerned with instant results than the best results.
-Because of this, a surgery that is supposed to solve our vision problems may seem more effective than a change in diet or eye vitamins.
-Many people believe that correcting the problem quickly is a better alternative to a process that may take a bit more time to show results.
+A surgery that is supposed to solve our vision problems may seem more effective than a change in diet.
+Many people believe that correcting the problem quickly is the best option.
+Especially compared to a process that may take a bit more time to show results.

-You probably know at least one person who had LASIK and no longer relies on annoying glasses in order to see.
-What you probably don’t know is that LASIK, like any surgery, does pose risks to patients.
-If you’re considering LASIK for yourself, it’s a good idea to know the possible risks of any surgery you’re considering.
+You probably know at least one person who had LASIK and no longer relies on glasses to see.
+What you probably don’t know is that LASIK, like any surgery, poses risks to patients.
+If you’re considering LASIK for yourself, it’s a good idea to know the possible risks.

 What you may not know is that not everyone is a good candidate for this type of eye surgery.
 Unfortunately, the professionals performing the surgery may not inform you of all the possible risks involved.

 What the U.S. Food and Drug Administration (FDA) Says

-On April 25, 2008 the FDA began looking into ways to improve the information that doctors and patients received about the possible risks of LASIK surgery.
+On April 25, 2008, the FDA began looking into ways to improve the information that patients received about the possible risks of LASIK surgery.
 Even after a video and letter that was sent out to doctors practicing the LASIK procedure, the FDA was still receiving complaints about the side effects.

-In September of 2011, the FDA sent out more letters informing medical professionals practicing LASIK about the legal aspects of not disclosing possible risks involved in the surgery.
+In September of 2011, the FDA sent out more letters informing medical professionals practicing LASIK.
+The letter addressed the legal aspects of not disclosing possible risks involved in the surgery.
 The FDA’s LASIK Quality of Life Collaboration with the National Eye Institute was underway at this point.
 It was conducting various studies on the side effects of LASIK surgery.

 Today, there’s an official website for accurate information on LASIK risks.
 It’s on the FDA’s website under the Surgery Devices category.
 On this page, you can submit a complaint about the LASIK surgery you’ve received.
 And, you can get current and accurate information on the surgery’s risks.
 There is ongoing concern about the methods developed to determine whether a patient is a good candidate for the surgery.
 Or, whether they are likely to experience problems after undergoing LASIK surgery.